 Carpal Tunnel Syndrome is a very common condition affecting the hand.
-The main skin nerve of the hand (Median) passes through a tight tunnel to supply the skin of the palm and the thumb side of the hand.
-Any condition that makes this tunnel mediumer or the structures within it to take up more space will result in compression of the nerve.
+The main skin nerve of the hand (median) passes through a tight tunnel to supply the skin of the palm and the thumb side of the hand.
+Any condition that makes this tunnel smaller or the structures within it to take up more space will result in compression of the nerve.
 When this happens it causes tingling, numbness and aching symptoms.
 Releasing the roof of the tunnel relieves the symptoms quite quickly but if the nerve has been squashed for some time this may take a long time to recover.
 In a few cases it does not fully return to normal.

 You will be encouraged to keep your hand elevated for the first few days after surgery and to move all of your fingers straightaway.

 Some people have tender areas in the wound after it has healed, most of these settle with local treatment.
 It is a straightforward operation with at least 90% success rate.
-If you have any questions about your operation please don’t hesitate to ask your Surgeon when you sign your consent form.
+If you have any questions about your operation please don’t hesitate to ask your surgeon when you sign your consent form.